Sears Home Services

 “The heat exchanger should be brushed and vacuumed out annually by a trained professional while the unit is disabled,” Kenyon says.
 While it’s being cleaned, a Sears technician will look for cracks, which could lead to a dangerous carbon monoxide leak into your home.

 On an old system, you might have to relight the pilot.
-Newer systems have electronic ignitors.
-If the ignitor isn’t working, push the reset button.
+Newer systems have electronic igniters.
+If the igniter isn’t working, push the reset button.
 If that doesn’t do the trick, check your breaker.
 Still not working?
 Call in a professional.

-“Unlike gas-fired systems, oil units require oil filter changes, burner nozzle cleaning and a pretty thorough heat-exchanger brushing to keep them running efficient since oil doesn't burn as cleanly as gas,” Kenyon says.
+“Unlike gas-fired systems, oil units require oil filter changes, burner nozzle cleaning, and a pretty thorough heat-exchanger brushing to keep them running efficiently since oil doesn't burn as cleanly as gas,” Kenyon says.

 Schedule your HVAC maintenance now!